Project Types in MOCO

 Invoicing

-Invoicing notice and revenue forecast for a fixed price project are controlled via the invoicing plan (2).
-This invoicing plan is filled in the project under "Invoicing".
-MOCO shows the amount as billable on the due date in the project list (3).
-A click on it leads directly to the invoicing option.
+Invoicing guidance and revenue forecast for a fixed price project are managed through the invoicing plan (2).
+This invoicing plan is filled out under "Invoicing" in the project.
+On the due date, MOCO displays the amount as billable in the project list (3).
+Clicking on it leads directly to the invoicing option.
 MOCO also offers a notification on the due date.

 Control

-Recorded (billable) hours are considered inclusive and run against the budget for budget control.
+Recorded (billable) hours are considered inclusive and are checked against the budget for budget control.

-Additional services (external costs such as printing costs, image material, personal expenses, etc.)
+Additional services (external costs like printing costs, image materials, personal expenses, etc.)

 Retainer (Monthly Flat Rate)